nielsmai/nielsmai/README.md

 **About me:**

-- 🔭 I’m currently working on my software engineering degree
+- 🔭 I’m currently working on my Capstone Design Project!
+We're building a digital trombone 🎶
 - 🐉 I love to dragonboat
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: he/him